 SunLife’s annual Cost of Dying report always makes for sobering reading but this year’s, published on 15 January, even more so.
 I have been working with SunLife to highlight the health and wellbeing impacts of unaffordable funeral costs and, for the first time in 20 years, this information is included in the report.

-SunLife’s Cost of Dying 2024 Report shows the price of a “basic funeral” has risen a staggering 126% in the last 20 years, more than general inflation (72%), wages (76%), or even houses prices (96%).
+SunLife’s Cost of Dying 2024 Report shows that the average price of what they define as a "basic" attended funeral* has risen a staggering 126% in the last 20 years, more than general inflation (72%), wages (76%), or even houses prices (96%).
 It is unsurprising therefore that the proportion of families experiencing “notable financial concerns” when paying for a funeral has also increased, for the fourth year running, now sitting at one in five (20%).
 This equates to over 130,000 people in 2023.

 At Down to Earth, this manifests in an increase in calls to our funeral costs helpline, which directly supported 11% more people in 2023 than in 2022.
 Through this work we have been gathering evidence on the impact of funeral poverty on people’s health and wellbeing for over a decade and this year we were pleased to work with SunLife to capture this in the Cost of Dying report for the first time.
 Across all people surveyed (1,522), one in four (24%) said that paying for the funeral had affected their standard of living, and of this group over four in ten (42%) had to cut back on essential items, like food, and nearly three in ten (27%) struggled to pay their bills.